 A few tips…

-- Offer a selection of fabrics, and/or invite participants to bring their own fabric.
-(Always bring some, though, as somebody will always forget, or leave their fabric at home by mistake).
+Offer a selection of fabrics, and/or invite participants to bring their own fabric.
+Perhaps something that has meaning for them.
+Always bring some, though, as somebody will always forget, not know what to get, or leave their fabric at home by mistake.

-- You don’t have to use cotton; felt or similar fabrics can also work really well, though I would personally avoid fabrics like velvet that will ‘shed’ if their edges aren’t hemmed, or anything like silk that is slippy and hard to sew.
+You don’t have to use cotton.
+Felt or similar fabrics can also work really well.
+I avoid fabrics like velvet that will ‘shed’ if their edges aren’t hemmed, or anything like silk that is slippy and hard to sew.

-- It is absolutely normal to wonder if people will think you’re mad!
+It is absolutely normal to wonder if people will question your sanity if you present this as a class activity.
 Like with any activity, feel the fear and try it anyway, accepting that not everyone will necessarily get it.